Christopher Columbus’ Tomb: Visit with Kids

 But….enter science to end the debate.
 In 2006 DNA test results showed that the bones in Seville are really the bones of Columbus.
 Those in charge of the bones in Havana will not allow testing to be done on their bones.
 So….the winner is?
 Seville!
 Read more about the DNA testing for Christopher Columbus’ bones and DNA.

-CLICK BELOW to see the video we made while at the Seville cathedral.
+CLICK BELOW to see the video we made during our visit to the Seville cathedral.

 Natalie, The Educational Tourist